First move-in day for UA freshmen features new signage, parking passes

 FAYETTEVILLE, Ark.
-(KNWA) — Thursday marked the first day for incoming University of Arkansas freshmen to move into dorms.
+(KFTA) — Thursday marked the first day for incoming University of Arkansas freshmen to move into dorms.

 New color-coded signage and mailed parking passes were implemented to make the process easier for parents and students alike.